albertonavasg/pmod-oled-rgb/README.md

 - PYNQ-Z2: board files (.xdc and .tcl)

-- release: bitfiles ready to deploy in the PYNQ-Z2 board
+- release: different folders with the binary files to replicate the project

 - src: source code such as VHDL, IP library, C...